-Communication Load Cost measurements were also made regarding the number of messages exchanged during the execution of a query, providing an indication of the expected performance in terms of network usage.
-The communication load measures the overhead introduced by QTree relative to a centralized approach, including data messages and binding events.
+3) Communication Load: Cost measurements were also made regarding the number of messages exchanged during the execution of a query, providing an indication of the expected performance in terms of network usage.
+This communication load includes data messages and binding events.
 The former accounts for tuples exchanged between peers, relative to query data (incomplete aggregations that are forwarded up the aggregation tree) and query results (complete aggregations that are forwarded to the query root.
 While the latter capture the additional overhead associated with uploading the data from mobiles to a fixed node.